riordanz/facebook-photo-extract/README.md

-# facebook-photo-extract
+# Facebook Photo Extract
-Tools for Extract Specific Facebook User Photos
+Simple Tools for Extract Specific Facebook User Photos

+#How to Use ?
+Check demo.py